kedro-org/kedro/docs/source/configuration/config_loader_migration.md

 + conf_path = str(project_path / settings.CONF_SOURCE)
 + config_loader = OmegaConfigLoader(conf_source=conf_path, env="local")
-+ catalog = config_loader["catalog"]
++ catalog = config_loader["catalog"] # note the key accessor syntax
 ```

-In this example, `"catalog"` is the key to the default catalog patterns specified in the `OmegaConfigLoader` class.
+In this example, the `"catalog"` key points to the default catalog patterns specified in the `OmegaConfigLoader` class.

 ### 6. Templating of Values
-Templating of values is done through [variable interpolation in `OmegaConfigLoader`](advanced_configuration.md#how-to-do-templating-with-the-omegaconfigloader).
+Templating of values is done through native [variable interpolation in `OmegaConfigLoader`](advanced_configuration.md#how-to-do-templating-with-the-omegaconfigloader).
 Where in `TemplatedConfigLoader` it was necessary to
 provide the template values in a `globals` file or dictionary, in `OmegaConfigLoader` you can provide these values within the same file that has the placeholders or a file that has a name that follows [the same config pattern specified](configuration_basics.md#configuration-patterns).

 Suppose you are migrating a templated **catalog** file from using `TemplatedConfigLoader` to `OmegaConfigLoader` you would do the following: